kaydc18/drunk-cupcakes/README.md

 * Drunk Cupcakes is a fun little tool that will convert your favorite cocktail into a cupcake recipe.
 I came up with the idea after my cohort kept requesting my drunk cupcake formula.
 Now I am sharing a version of that with everyone!

-* A user can use a search form that either queries from the database or pulls a query from The Cocktail Database api.
+* A user can use a search form that either queries from the database, or runs a query from The Cocktail Database api.
 Once they select a drink, it will take them to a the recipe of that beverage.
 If a user is signed in or creates an account they will be able to save that recipe to a user profile.

 [See Drunk Cupcakes online](https://drunkcupcakes.herokuapp.com)